Olga Pilipenko

-Olga Pilipenko (Ольга Васильевна Пилипенко; born January 4, 1966, Oryol) is a Russian political figure and a deputy of the 7th and 8th State Dumas.
+Olga Vasilievna Pilipenko (Ольга Васильевна Пилипенко; born 4 January 1966, Oryol) is a Russian political figure and a deputy of the 7th and 8th State Dumas.
 In 1998, she was granted a Candidate of Sciences in Technical sciences degree.

-After graduating from the university, Pilipenko started working at the Oryol's branch of the Moscow State University of Instrument Engineering and Computer Science (since 1993 – Oryol State Technical University).
-She headed the department for more than 25 years.
-In 2009, Pilipenko became a professor.
+After graduating from university, Pilipenko began working at the Oryol's branch of the Moscow State University of Instrument Engineering and Computer Science (renamed Oryol State Technical University in 1993).
+She headed the department for over 25 years, and in 2009, she became a professor.
 From 2013 to 2015, she worked as a dean of the State University - educational-scientific-industrial complex.
-In 2015, she was appointed dean of the Prioksky State University.
-On September 13, 2015, she was elected deputy of the Oryol City Council of People's Deputies of the 5th convocation.
-On May 26, 2019, she was elected dean of the Oryol State University.
-On September 8, 2019, she was elected deputy of the 7th State Duma from the Oryol constituency.
-In 2021, she was re-elected for the 8th State Duma.
+In 2015, she was appointed Dean of the Prioksky State University.
+On 13 September 2015, she was elected a deputy of the Oryol City Council of People's Deputies of the 5th convocation.
+On 26 May 2019, she was elected Dean of the Oryol State University.
+On 8 September 2019, she was elected as a deputy of the 7th State Duma from the Oryol constituency.
+In 2021, she was re-elected to the 8th State Duma.

+Sanctions

+She was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.